Wartexnik/Chess/README.md

 # Chess
- Adaptation of a classic game
+ Implementation of a classic game designed for two players on the same device.